-- 3.9.
-The overall I&C architecture and each I&C system should have a documented design basis. - 3.10.
+3.9.
+The overall I&C architecture and each I&C system should have a documented design basis.

+3.10.
 The overall I&C architecture is the organizational structure of the plant I&C systems.
-The overall I&C architecture of a nuclear power plant includes multiple I&C systems, each playing specific roles. - 3.11.
+The overall I&C architecture of a nuclear power plant includes multiple I&C systems, each playing specific roles.

+3.11.
 The design basis identifies functions, conditions and requirements for the overall I&C and each individual I&C system.
-This information will then be used to allocate functions to each I&C system and to identify the safety classification of I&C systems.
-Also, the design basis will be used to establish design, implementation, construction, testing, and performance requirements. - 3.12.
+This information will then be used to categorize the functions and assign them to systems of the appropriate class.

+3.12.
 Note that in some instances, I&C system requirements will be identified as the nuclear power plant design and design basis are developed.
-Thus, the complete content of the I&C design bases might not be available at the beginning of the project. - 3.13.
-The development of the I&C design basis should be derived from the plant safety design basis documents, which should provide the following information: - a.
+Thus, the complete content of the I&C design bases might not be available at the beginning of the project.

+3.13.
+The development of the I&C design basis should be derived from the plant safety design basis documents, which should provide the following information:

+- a.
 The defence-in-depth concepts of the plant, - b.
 The safety functions to be provided (see paragraph 3.11), - c.
 The safety categorization, and the functional and performance requirements of the plant functions important to safety, - d.
-The priority principles between automatically and manually initiated actions; and between automatic actions where more than one system can activate a device or function, - e.
+The priority principles between automatically and manually initiated actions; and between automatic actions where more than one system can activate a device or function,

+- e.
 Member State requirements for I&C licensing, - f.
 Member state requirements for I&C safety classification, - g.
 Member State requirements with respect to operational requirements, - h.
 Identification of critical digital assets for computer security, - i.
-Computer security vulnerability assessments and impact analyses,
+Computer security vulnerability assessments and impact analyses, - j.

-- j.
 Information and control needs and allocation, - k.
 Operating philosophy, - 1.
 Human reliability analysis, - m.
 Operating personnel roles, and - n.
+Staffing levels.

+3.14.
+In addition to the recommendations given in paragraph 3.15 the design basis for the safety systems should specify:

+- a.
+The limiting values of parameters required to actuate safety systems (analytical limits, see paragraph 6.209 and Figure 3); - b.
+Variables and states that are to be displayed so that the operators can confirm the operation of protective system functions; - c.
+The justification for any safety actions that are not automatically initiated, including: - 1.
+The occasions, incidents, time durations and plant conditions for which manual control is allowed; - 2.
+The justification for permitting initiation or control after initiation, solely by manual means; - 3.
+The range of environmental conditions of the operators' environment when they are expected to take manual action during plant operational states and accident conditions; - 4.
+Confirmation that information the operators are to take into account when performing manual actions will be displayed in appropriate locations and will have performance characteristics necessary to support the operator actions; - d.
+The conditions under which bypass of I&C safety functions are to be permitted; - e.
+The conditions which must be satisfied before an actuated protective system can be reset; and - f.
+The requirements for diverse functions to mitigate the consequences of common cause failure.

-Staffing levels. - 3.14.
-The design bases should specify the necessary capability, reliability and functionality for the overall I&C and each individual I&C system, including: - a.
+3.15.
+The design bases should specify the necessary capability, reliability and functionality for the overall I&C and each individual I&C system, including:

+- a.
 All functional requirements, for example: - 1.
 The plant operational states in which each I&C system is required; - 2.
-The various plant configurations for which each I&C system is to be operational; - 3.
-The functional requirements for each plant state, each plant operational mode and during extended shutdown;
+The various plant configurations for which each I&C system is to be operational;

+3. The functional requirements for each plant state, each plant operational mode and during extended shutdown;